How to Prune Clematis

 When and how to prune Clematis raises concerns for gardeners.
 As with all pruning, do it at the wrong time and you may prevent flowering, which means "when" is as important as "how".

-There are a huge number of Clematis on the market, and the main point is not which variety Clematis you have planted, but to which pruning group it belongs.
+There is a huge number of Clematis on the market, and the main point is not which variety Clematis you have planted, but to which pruning group it belongs.

 The first step in pruning a Clematis is to decide to which group it belongs: 1,2, or 3.

-Note: a new Clematis is pruned differently for the first year, see how further information below.
+Keep in mind: Prune a new Clematis differently for the first year.
+See additional information below.

 Step one - Which Pruning Group is my Clematis?